The Norm-Separation Delay Law of Grokking: A First-Principles Theory of Delayed Generalization: Related Work

 \subsection{Phase Transitions and Solvable Models}

-Several recent works interpret grokking as a form of phase transition.
-Analytical studies in simplified or solvable models have derived sharp transitions between memorization and generalization.
-While these results support the interpretation of grokking as a phase transition, they typically operate in stylized settings.
-In contrast, our analysis directly studies discrete regularized SGD in the overparameterized interpolation regime.
-We derive a tight scaling law for the grokking delay, and crucially, we establish both an upper bound (via a discrete Lyapunov contraction argument) and a matching dynamical lower bound.
-To our knowledge, this is the first work to provide tight upper and lower bounds on the grokking delay under regularized first-order dynamics in the modular arithmetic setting.
+Several recent works interpret grokking as a form of phase transition and derive formal results on the transition dynamics.
+Lyu et al.~\citep{lyu2024dichotomy} prove that homogeneous neural networks trained with large initialisation and small weight decay undergo a sharp transition from a kernel (memorisation) regime to a rich (margin-maximisation) regime, establishing provable grokking in this setting.
+Their analysis is complementary to ours: they characterise \emph{whether} grokking occurs (the lazy-to-rich transition), while we characterise \emph{how long} it takes (the norm-separation delay).
+Varma et al.~\citep{varma2023circuit} explain grokking through circuit efficiency---the generalising solution produces larger logits per unit norm---which is consistent with our norm-separation framework: a more norm-efficient solution has lower $V_{\text{post}}$, increasing the log norm ratio and lengthening the delay.
+In contrast to these works, our analysis directly studies discrete regularised SGD in the overparameterised interpolation regime, derives a tight scaling law for the grokking delay, and establishes both an upper bound (via a discrete Lyapunov argument) and a matching dynamical lower bound.
+To our knowledge, this is the first work to provide tight upper and lower bounds on the grokking delay under realistic discrete training dynamics.